hrmoh/gasmeterapp-wince/README.md

-# gasmeterapp-wince
-Persian Gas Metering App for Symbol MC3000 (WinCE)
+# Persian Gas Metering App for Symbol MC3000 (Windows CE)

 This is the source code for a gas meter reading app (barcode based) I had developed around 2009 or so to use Symbol MC3000 handheld devices (Windows CE based) for collecting gas meter data.